Paul Boissier: Life

-From 1905 to 1919 Boissier was Senior Master at the Royal Naval College, Osborne, on the Isle of Wight.
+From 1905 to 1919 Boissier was a master at the Royal Naval College, Osborne, on the Isle of Wight.
 In November 1939 he was elected headmaster of Harrow School, where he had been employed as an assistant master specializing in Mathematics since 1919.
 In 1942 he became Director of Public Relations at the Ministry of Fuel and Power.

 Boissier married Dorothy Christina Leslie, daughter of Rev. Clement Smith, rector of Whippingham and canon of Windsor, on the Isle of Wight in 1909.
 Their daughter Beatrice Mary June Boissier married David Gordon, 4th Marquess of Aberdeen and Temair, an Old Harrovian, in 1939.

 Boissier died at Stockethill, Aberdeen, Scotland, in 1953.